 Check out this Leupold SX-1 Ventana review where I discuss it’s advantages and disadvantages.

 The Leupold SX-1 Ventana is Leupold’s entry level spotting scope and is available in both a 15-45x60mm and a 20-60x80mm configuration as well as with both straight and angled eyepieces.
 Leupold also sells each scope configuration in a kit for an additional $40-50 that includes the scope itself, a hard carrying case, a soft case, a carrying strap, and a small tripod.
 For the record, I purchased the Leupold SX-1 Ventana 15-45x60mm angled spotting scope kit.

-All variants of the scope have an eyepiece that has adjustable eye relief for users who wear glasses.
+All variants of the scope have an eyepiece with adjustable eye relief for users who wear glasses.
 Additionally, the scope has an extending lens shade for use on exceptionally bright days and detachable lens covers for both lenses to protect them when the scope is not in use.
 The scope will work on any standard 1/4-20 size tripod.
 Finally, the scope is also guaranteed 100% fog proof and waterproof by Leupold and comes with their full lifetime warranty.

 Having used many different types of Leupold optics in the past, I knew that they manufacture very high quality glass that perform well in low light conditions.
 This scope is no different and does not disappoint.
 I was very pleasantly surprised at how well images looked through such a reasonably priced scope.
 While images are the most clear, crisp, and bright at low magnification, they still look great at 45x.
 The scope is also rugged and durable, which is a plus for people like me who are hard on their equipment.